 Andrew Keenan-Bolger, Crutchie

 Andrew Keenan-Bolger was no stranger to Broadway by the time he brought Crutchie to the stage in 2012.
 He performed as Jojo in the original cast of Seussical, Chip in Beauty and the Beast, and Robertson Ay in Mary Poppins.
 After leaving Newsies in 2013, he appeared on TV shows such as Looking, It Could Be Worse, Nurse Jackie, and a recurring role as Andrew in the web series The Battery’s Down.
 He was also featured in the 2014 romantic comedy The Rewrite.
-In 2015, Keenan-Bolger performed in the ensemble of the world premiere of Ever After, based on the Drew Barrymore and Anjelica Huston film, at the Paper Mill Playhouse.
+In 2015, Keenan-Bolger performed in the ensemble of the world premiere of Ever After, based on the film starring Drew Barrymore and Anjelica Huston, at the Paper Mill Playhouse.
 He returned to Broadway in his first leading role as as Jesse Tuck in 2016 with the new musical Tuck Everlasting, based on the Natalie Babbitt 1975 novel.
 Keenan-Bolger returned to Crutchie in the 2017 theatrical release of Newsies.
 He has performed in numerous concerts and cabarets, including BC/EFA‘s annual Broadway Backwards concert.
-(Check out this year’s highlights here).
-This summer, he will take on the role of Seymour in the Cape Playhouse’s production of Little Shop of Horrors.
+(Check it out here).
+In 2019, the star played Seymour in Cape Playhouse's Little Shop of Horrors.

 Lewis Grosso, Les